Liover Peguero Preview, Player Props: Pirates vs. Marlins

 Liover Peguero At The Plate

-- Peguero is batting .230 with four doubles, seven home runs and 10 walks.
+- Peguero is hitting .236 with four doubles, seven home runs and 10 walks.

-- In 16 games this year (30.2%), Peguero has picked up an RBI, and in eight of those games (15.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- In 29.6% of his games this season, Peguero has had at least one RBI.
+He's picked up more than one in 14.8% and driven in three or more of his team's runs in two contests.

-- In 17 of 53 games this year, he has scored, and four of those games included multiple runs.
+- In 17 of 54 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.